FamilySearch/sModel/README.md

 try? thing.save()
 ```

-To update an existing object, just modify it's properties and call `save`.
+To update an existing object, just modify its properties and call `save`.

 Note: If a call to `save` results in a constraint violation, by default the system will throw
-a `ModelError.duplicate` error that contains the existing model object from the database.
+a `ModelError.duplicate` error that contains the existing model object from the database that caused the constraint violation.
 Handling of constraint violations can be changed table by table by adopting the `SyncableModel` protocol
 or globably via the `DBManager.blindlyReplaceDuplicates` flag.
 See comments
 on those properties for details.